jamesforhealth/epg_android_EFR/README.md

 - Export results log

-## Building EFR Connect from the source code
+## Building FlowEHeath EFR from the source code

 - Clone the project repository